Gonvick, Minnesota: History

 commute away.
 The city of Gonvick had a school, which is now converted into a space for the Clearwater Life Center.
 It now includes a buy and sell, a florist, and numerous classes for varied activities.
 The Clearbrook Hornets and the Gonvick Bulldogs combined schools in 1992 as the Clearbrook-Gonvick Bears.
-They each kept their separate schools, with combined sports until 2004, when the new school was finally built to accommodate all the children.
+Elementary students attended school in Gonvick while high school students were in Clearbrook until 2004, when the new school was built in Clearbrook to accommodate all the children.

 Perhaps Gonvick's most famous native is Ed Widseth, an All-American tackle for the University of Minnesota and a three-time national champion from 1934 to 1936, who went on to play for the New York Giants and was inducted into the College Football Hall of Fame.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.29 sqmi, all land.

 Gonvick is along State Highway 92 (MN 92) and County Roads 7, 8, and 9.